EricHogue/EricHogue.github.io/_posts/2021-05-28-4-NorthSec-Badge-Networking.md

 The first clue vicious gave me was to check the microcontroller features, check the capability that had the biggest attack surface and work on it.
 So I opened the [ESP32 specs](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) and started reading.

 The first thing that hit me was that the chip had a radio transmitter.
 That made me laugh.
-I imagined my neighbors trying to figure out why something was spelling 'F-L-A-G-...' on a random frequency.
+I imagined my neighbors trying to figure out why something was spelling 'F-L-A-G-...' on a random radio frequency.

 But I ruled this out quickly since vicious had said many time that we didn't need anything else that a laptop to get the flags.
 And [Padraignix](https://padraignix.github.io/) and told me I had already used the feature I needed.
 I also ruled out the [JTAG](https://en.wikipedia.org/wiki/JTAG) for the same reasons.